Alexander Simpson (cricketer)

-Alexander Russell Simpson (28 February 1905 — 10 November 1975) was a Scottish first-class cricketer and schoolmaster.
+Alexander Russell Simpson (28 February 1905 – 10 November 1975) was a Scottish first-class cricketer and schoolmaster.

 Simpson was born at Dunfermline in February 1905 and was educated at Dunfermline High School.
-A club cricketer for Dunfermline and Forfarshire, Simpson made his debut for Scotland in first-class cricket against the touring South Africans at Glasgow in 1924.
+A wicket-keeper, he played club cricket for Dunfermline and Forfarshire, and made his debut for Scotland in first-class cricket against the touring South Africans at Glasgow in 1924.
 He played first-class cricket for Scotland until 1934, making twelve appearances.

-Playing as a wicket-keeper in the Scottish side, Simpson scored 101 runs at an average of 6.31, with a highest score of 19 not out; as wicket-keeper, he took 14 catches and made 10 stumpings.
+Simpson took 14 catches and made 10 stumpings in first-class cricket, and scored 101 runs at an average of 6.31.
+In his report on Scotland's match against the touring New Zealanders in 1931, the New Zealand cricket historian Tom Reese said Simpson's wicket-keeping was superior to any English player's.

 Outside of cricket, Simpson was a schoolmaster.
 He died in England at Weston-super-Mare in November 1975.